Guide

 What an EPK website should include

 A useful EPK page gathers the material that press and bookers most often need in one place.
+If you still need the broad explanation, start with what is an EPK.
 Missing basics create delay and reduce the chance of action.

 - Short and long bio versions